Y-Tsimakhovich/rsschool-cv/cv.md

 ## Summary

   *I want to become a front-end develover.
-  I graduated from the Belorussian-Russian university in 2017 and received master's degree in 2018.
+  I graduated from the Academy of MIA in 2014.
-  Currently working as a process engineer
+  Currently working as a jurist
   My strengths are stress resistance, the desire to learn something new, I learn quickly and am attentive to the little things in my work.*

 ## Skills